-Chinese GP to be called off due over coronavirus: reports
+Motor racing-Chinese GP likely to be postponed due to coronavirus: F1 chief

-SHANGHAI (Reuters) - The Formula One Chinese Grand Prix will not take place as scheduled on April 19 due to the outbreak of the coronavirus, The Times and other media outlets reported on Wednesday.
+BAKU (Reuters) - The Chinese Grand Prix is unlikely to take place as scheduled on April 19 due to the outbreak of the coronavirus, Formula One chief Chase Carey told Reuters on Wednesday.

+“We recognise that the postponement of the event is certainly a possibility and you could probably go even further and say a likelihood just given what seems to be transpiring,” Formula One Group chief executive officer and executive chairman Carey said.

 The flu-like virus has killed over 1,100 people and infected more than 44,000 in China after it first emerged in Wuhan late last year.